 Desmond Tutu said it best: “A person is a person through other persons.”
 We hope this exploration will renew our understanding of humans as social beings who develop through relationships and meaningful engagement in society.
 As Yuval Noah Harari argued in his book, “Sapiens: A Brief History of Humankind,” our unique talent as a species is our ability to flexibly collaborate in large numbers.
 We should be designing our communities, organizations, and governments to better develop and take advantage of this powerful gift.

-Find all of the articles in our first quarter social isolation series here:
+Find all of the articles in social isolation series here:

 - How community involvement can counter our loneliness crisis